Generic Animal Drug and Patent Term Restoration Act (GADPTRA)

 - Human Food Safety - A tissue residue depletion study may be required for the proposed generic new animal product if it is intended for use in food-producing animals.

-- Manufacturing Methods, Facilities, and Controls - The application describes in detail the manufacture of the proposed generic new animal product, including, among other things, the manufacturing facilities, key personnel, analytical methods, specifications, and quality control procedures.
+- Manufacturing Methods, Facilities, and Controls - The application describes in detail the manufacture of the proposed generic new animal drug product, including, among other things, the manufacturing facilities, key personnel, analytical methods, specifications, and quality control procedures.
 All animal drugs must be manufactured in compliance with FDA's Good Manufacturing Practice regulations (GMPs).
 An FDA inspection for compliance with GMPs will be required.
 Current GMP regulations are found in Title 21, Code of Federal Regulations, Parts 210 to 226.

 - Samples - Samples should be provided only if specifically requested by FDA.